tournepivoine/shinpokered-fr/README.md

 - Fixed junk tiles displaying for 1 frame when the game resets after displaying THE END
 - Only boss trainers (giovanni, elite 4, gym leaders, later-game rival) cannot have DVs below 8 in hard mode
 - Fixed transitions when entering and exiting Rock Tunnel
+- The female trainer pic will now display on the diploma if applicable
+- The eating/angry message in safari battles will no longer display incorrectly when returning to neutral
+- The eating/angry safari state counter correctly increases by 1-5 turns instead of 0-4 turns
+- Safari battles correctly reset the catch rate when either eating/angry state returns to neutral

 #Bugfixes